lab-chai/lab-chai.github.io/_pages/about.md

 <h2>📢 Join Us</h2>
-We are looking for curious, motivated researchers and students to join us in shaping the future of causal AI for healthcare.
+We are looking for curious, motivated researchers and students to join us in shaping the future of causal AI for healthcare.</p>

+<br>I am hiring a PhD student, please contact as soon as possible to have a chat.</br>